commercetools/sphere-category-sync/README.md

 ```
 The tool uses the API to talk to SPHERE.IO and therefore needs the 3 access properties - `project key`, `client id` and `client secret`.
 For automation reason you may use our [project credentials files](https://github.com/sphereio/sphere-node-utils#projectcredentialsconfig) to avoid passing the credentials via command line options.

-When you provide a wrong argument or there is one missing the tool will inform you.
+When you provide a wrong argument or one argument is missing the tool will inform you.
 Please have a look at the last line of the output.
 You might find some useful hints like this one:
 ```
 Missing required arguments: p
 ```